The Difference Between “Own” and “Any” Is Crucial For Surgeons

 Getting disability insurance is important in any profession.
 If you are unable to do your job due to a disabling illness or injury, or in some cases any type of work at all, the language in your insurance policy can mean everything.
 You need a way to carry on and maintain the lifestyle you have built for yourself and your family.

 Moreover, in the event that you’re disabled and if you work as a highly skilled medical professional, such as a surgeon, receiving adequate benefits is especially critical.

 The “own occupation” versus “any occupation” distinction on a disability insurance policy dictates how the insurance company will evaluate your claim and decide on benefit payments.

 The “own” clause refers to your ability to return to your chosen field and do the work you were doing prior to your disabling condition.
+Specifically, this clause typically considers you disabled if you cannot perform the material and substantial duties of your occupation.
 Such a policy would often require the payment of disability insurance benefits if you cannot return to work.

 Further Defining Own/Any Distinctions

 The amount of coverage a surgeon will receive for a disability claim will vary from policy to policy.

 The strongest is a “true own-occupation” policy that protects a surgeon’s ability to work within his or her medical specialty.
 You can continue to receive the benefits outlined in your policy even if you are working in another medical specialty.
 Less inclusive policies will not continue to pay benefits if the surgeon is able to work as a physician in any capacity, but will still pay a claim for those who choose to work as an educator or a consultant.